kevinmichaelchen/hasura-8522/README.md

 We have a one-to-one relationship between a `person` and their (postal) `address`.

-Doing a nested insert fails.
+Doing an idempotent nested insert fails.

 ## Getting started